tnowak22/e50/README.md

 ***

+## Python Scripts

 The python script files that you are probably looking for will be found in the `script` folder above.

 ***

+## CAD Files

+The CAD files that were used to construct the rack and pinion track can be found in the `CAD` folder above.

+***

+## Wiki Images

+Don't let the name fool you.
+The `wiki` folder that you see in the directory tree only contains relevant images used throughout the wiki pages.
+To see the actual wiki pages, locate the _Wiki_ button in the header near _Projects_ and _Security_.
+Alternatively, click [here](https://github.com/tnowak22/e50/wiki) to go to the wiki page.